Robert Kirk (folklorist): Death

-Kirk's tomb is located in the Aberfoyle churchyard.
-His grave was marked by a stone with the inscription, Robertus Kirk, A.M., Linguæ Hiberniæ Lumen.
+This translates to "Here is buried that illustrious and accurate publisher of the Gospel, luminary of the Gaelic language.
+M. Robert Kirk, Aberfoyle minister, died 14 May 1692, aged 48.".

 Popular legend questions whether his ashes or even his body is buried there.
 After his death, folktales arose saying that his body had been taken away by fairies to become the "Chaplain to the Fairy Queen".
 Roderick U. Sayce, then at the Museum of Archaeology and Anthropology, University of Cambridge, noted the similarity between the legend of Kirk's death and the Germanic legend of Dietrich von Bern, who in one tale was taken away by a dwarf when he died.
 According to Sayce, both share a theme common to ancestral spirit cults—the departed are taken away to fairyland.

+In literature and the arts

+The romantic narrative of Kirk's engagement with the Commonwealth of Fairies was dramatised by Netta Blair Reid in her play The Shepherd Beguiled, premiered in Edinburgh by Theatre Alba under the direction of Charles Nowosielski in 1982, subsequently produced at the Brunton Theatre, Musselburgh, in 1986, and revived by Theatre Alba at Duddingston Kirk in 2016.